Finding Product-Market Fit by Transforming a Typing App into a Modern Learning Platform

 Testing & Feedback Phases

-Once the initial platform was developed, testing was organized at schools and public events:
+Once the initial platform was developed, testing was organized at events in public places:

 • Live observation sessions allowed analysis of how kids interacted with the platform, highlighting challenges like frustration when speed dropped during proper typing technique.